Thuggonaut/42IC_Ring01_ft_printf/README.md

 │
 └── utils/
     ├── ft_putchar.c
-    ├── ft_putnbr_base.c     //We need a function to convert a number to a hexadecimal string for the "%x" specifier └── ft_strlen.c
+    ├── ft_putnbr_base.c     //We need a function to convert a number to a hexadecimal string for the "%x, %X" specifiers └── ft_strlen.c
 ```